BitcoinDesign/Guide/guide/glossary.md

 ## Bitcoin Core

-A Bitcoin wallet often considered as a *reference implementation* of the Bitcoin protocol.
+A Bitcoin wallet often considered as the *reference implementation* and serves as the specification of the Bitcoin protocol.
 It is the continuation of Satoshi Nakamoto's original code.
 More on the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Bitcoin_Core).

 ## BIP - Bitcoin improvement proposal